brendanjohnharris/brendanjohnharris/README.md

 of Sydney, interested in the physical mechanisms of computation and communication in the brain, particularly in the context of visual processing.

-I approach this problem using a combination of new methodologies for time-series analysis and dimensionality reduction, along with dynamical systems, biophysical neural-circuit models, and, of course, the [Julia language](https://github.com/JuliaLang/julia).
+I approach this problem using a combination of new methodologies for analyzing non-stationary time series, along with dynamical systems theory, biophysical neural-circuit models, and, of course, the [Julia language](https://github.com/JuliaLang/julia).

 Below you can find some of my recent open-source projects!